knbknb/my-dev-ubuntu/README.md

-# TO DO :point_right:  The Vagrant file has not been updated yet!
+# TO DO :point_right:  The Vagrant file has not fully been updated yet!

+... and the helper scripts have not beeen touched either.
+Coming soon...

 ## my-ubuntu1804-4dev